 I, Artificial Intelligence

-Did you know apples weren’t the forbidden fruit in the Garden of Eden?
-In this story, we read Genesis 3 to learn about the event that unleashed the power of our imaginations (and our capacity for evil). 😈🤔😇
+Did you know that apples were not the forbidden fruit in the Garden of Eden?
+In this story, we learn all about the event that unleashed the power of our imagination (and our capacity for evil).

 Share

 Fourteen million Americans have a Near Death Experience (NDE), which is almost 4% of the population.
-The people who have clinically died and come back to life not only describe life after life, they often describe life before life.
-And that includes lots of Christians who have met Jesus face to face.
-The reason their testimony matters is because their descriptions confirm what the Bible tells us about life on Earth before The Fall.
-If you haven’t read our previous story about NDE’s, Earth School, you may want to start there.
+Experiencers who come back from the dead not only describe life after life, some of them recall life before life, and that includes plenty of atheists, Hindus, Buddhists, Muslims, and Christians who have met Jesus face-to-face.
+The reason their testimony matters is because their descriptions of Heaven match what the Bible tells us about life on Earth before The Fall.
+So if you haven’t read our previous story on NDEs, you may want to start there.

 Let’s start by reading the Biblical account of The Fall in Genesis 3.
-This chapter is one of many in the Bible that follow the Cryptographic Bible Key, so I have included the (hidden meaning) next to each verse number.
+This chapter follows the Cryptographic Bible Key, so I have included the (hidden meaning) for each number next to each verse.

 Genesis 3: 1 (beginning) Now the serpent was the most cunning of all the wild animals that the Lord God had made.
 He said to the woman, “Did God really say, ‘You can’t eat from any tree in the garden’?”